Free local things to do in Hereford and Worcester

+There are lots of options for free local things to do, here are a few of our favourites.
 Having fun and creating memories for you and your family need not mean spending loads of money!

 Queenswood Country Park & Arboretum covers over 123 acres of ancient woodland, with easy access paths, including the Gruffalo Trail, a woodlands children’s adventure playground, a fabulous viewing point capturing views across to The Malvern Hills and The Black Mountains, a visitors centre, toilets, picnic facilities, café and shop.
 Dogs are welcome in the parkland.
 Entry is free, but car parking charges apply.